This exercise will allow developing and testing hypotheses about movement in the plasmodial slime mold, Physarum polycephalum.

 When environmental conditions are unfavorable such as when sufficient food or moisture are unavailable, sporangia form, and spores are produced by meiosis.
 Spores are resistant to environmental extremes and germinate when environmental conditions become favorable.
 They germinate to produce haploid cells that are either biflagellate (two flagella) or amoeboid.
 These cells can act as gametes, fusing to produce a diploid zygote that matures into the plasmodium.

 In this exercise you will observe movement of the plasmodium in response to the presence of four different substances and also in response to light.
 The test substance will be placed on one side of a sterile agar plate and a control (distilled water) will be placed on the other side.
 The center of the plate will be inoculated with Physarum as indicated in the diagram below.
-The test substances are: glucose, salt (NaCl), banana, oatmeal flakes.
+The test substances are: glucose, salt (NaCl), oak tree leaves, and oatmeal flakes.
 Movement in response to light will be determined by wrapping 1/2 of the plate with aluminum foil.
 The other half will be exposed to light.

 Before beginning, you should hypothesize how Physarum will move in response to each of the conditions described above.
 A hypothesis should be a statement, not a question.
 A statement can be tested but a question cannot.
 One possible hypothesis is: Physarum will move away from paper disks soaked with a 20 mM NaCl solution.
 This hypothesis can be tested.
 It is either true or false.
 The data collected will either support the hypothesis or will show that it is false.